mudl0rd/mudl0rd.github.io/_posts/2019-10-03-Keygenning d2k2 Crackme 9.md

 ![4.png]({{site.baseurl}}/images/crackme9/4.PNG)

-Place a breakpoint at 0x00401040, enter any name into the name box (I used "mountnside"), enter a serial (I used the serial shown above) and run...
+Place a breakpoint at 0x00401040, enter any name into the name box (I used "mudlord"), enter a serial (I used the serial shown above) and run...

 ![5.png]({{site.baseurl}}/images/crackme9/5.PNG)